 Smoked salmon puffs are tasty bites perfect for any occasion, whether it is a New Year’s party, dinner party or family gathering.
-These smoked salmon appetizers easy to make!
+These smoked salmon appetizers are easy to make!

 This is an easy recipe with smoked salmon in puff pastry with cream cheese and chives that requires only a few ingredients.